AllTheBacteria/AllTheBacteria/docs/contributing.rst

   For singularity, upload the image file.
 For docker, archive the container with ``docker save foo > bar.tar`` and put the archive on OSF.
 * Any other “big” files (ie too big to be sensible for git) that were used as part of running the analysis should also be uploaded to OSF.
+Unless they are far too big and can be obtained elsewhere (eg the AMRFinderplus database is small, but the Bakta database is huge).

 GitHub pull request